hoverinc/hover-pubsub-ruby/README.md

 # Hover::Pubsub::Ruby

 This gem provides a simple wrapper around the [Google Cloud PubSub gem](https://github.com/googleapis/google-cloud-ruby/tree/master/google-cloud-pubsub).
+It assumes you want to send and receive hashes of data.
+Currently it sends messages in JSON format and parses incoming messages as JSON.

 ## Installation